mustafamunawar/docs/node-express-help/node-express.md

 # Node and Expree Notes

 - To install any package via npm globally:

   `npm install -g packageName`

 - To install any package via npm locally in a project:

+- via npm:

   `npm install packageName`

+- via npx:

-  `npx packageName [arguments]` does following:
+  `npx packageName [arguments]` (does following:)

   1. Downloads packageName
   2. Excecute it
   3. Delete it

 - Benefit over `npm install packageName` is that some packages like `create-react-app` are used only once per app so nno need for storing them.